← Back to Recipes

 The foundation of rolled oats provides soluble fiber that helps moderate blood sugar response, while wheat germ adds B vitamins and healthy fats.
 The combination of protein from soy flour and fat from nuts creates a balanced macronutrient profile that prevents rapid glucose spikes.
 Dried apples offer natural sweetness with fiber intact, and the small amount of raisins provides quick energy balanced by the bar's overall composition.

 For optimal glycemic control, enjoy these bars as part of a complete breakfast alongside a protein source like Greek yogurt, or eat them 30 minutes before exercise when your body can efficiently utilize the carbohydrates.
 Store them in the refrigerator to maintain freshness and firm texture.
 The bars can be customized with lower-glycemic dried fruits like unsweetened cranberries or chopped apricots, and you can reduce honey by 25% if desired for even better blood sugar management.
-Each bar weighs approximately 110 grams and provides balanced nutrition for sustained energy.
+Each bar weighs approximately 110 grams and provides balanced nutrition for sustained energy throughout your morning.

 Blood Sugar Impact